stfc/docker-and-gh-actions-for-ml/docs/1-setting-up-git-flow.md

 The important thing here is the name we're giving our tag with the `-a` flag - `v1.0.0`.
 This is the SemVer version of our API that we'll be developing.
 As we're on version `v1.0.0`, we'll be expected by our imaginary API customers to follow SemVer best practices for major, minor & patch version updates.

 !!! info "Code signing tags"
-    In generic, I would very much recommend creating a GPG key and signing your commits and tags using that key.
+    In general, I would very much recommend creating a GPG key and signing your commits and tags using that key.
 You can then upload your public GPG key to GitLab to show whether your commits and tags are verified.

     Having an expectation of signing your git activity is a really good position to be in from a security perspective.